jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 of variation may not be similar at all sites – especially those sites strongly influenced by river inputs.)

-WE show all three options, to clarify, but only keep the last option for further processing.
+We show all three options, to clarify, but only keep the last option for further processing.

 ``` r